Valentino Mazzola: Torino

 In early July 1942, he transferred to Torino for one million and 250 thousand lira, a figure that was criticised by the press, and allowed Venezia to restore all its debts.
 Juventus had a verbal agreement with Venezia to sign Mazzola.
 However, Torino eventually offered a record transfer fee plus two players (Raúl Mezzadra and Walter Petron) and won the player's signature.
 In the same deal, Torino also signed Ezio Loik.

 He officially debuted for Torino on 20 September 1942, in the Coppa Italia against Anconitana Bianchi.
 The match ended 7–0 for Torino, with two goals by Mazzola.
 On 4 October, he made his league debut for Torino.
-Both Mazzola and Loik played poorly because of their imprecision and their lack of understanding and were considered responsible for the 1–0 defeat Torino suffered in Milan against Ambrosiana-Inter.
-Mazzola initially objected to the position he was played in for over two months, despite the team beginning to put together a series of victories.
+Both Mazzola and Loik played poorly because of their imprecision and their lack of understanding, and were considered responsible for the 1–0 defeat Torino suffered in Milan against Ambrosiana-Inter.
+Mazzola initially objected to the position he was playing in for over two months, despite the team beginning to put together a series of victories.
 He scored his first league goal for Torino on 18 October in a 5–2 win over Juventus.

-In April 1943, he scored three goals in the last four matches of the season; with Torino and Livorno head-to-head in first place.
+In April 1943, he scored three goals in the last four matches of the season, with Torino and Livorno head-to-head in first place.
 In the final round, Torino faced Bari, with Mazzola scoring the decisive goal four minutes from the end of the match, and winning the scudetto for Torino.
-In the Coppa Italia, Torino reached the final, with Mazzola scoring in a 4–0 win over former club, Venezia.
+In the Coppa Italia, Torino reached the final, with Mazzola scoring in a 4–0 win over his former club, Venezia.

 In the middle of the Second World War, without prospects of a new season, Torino, whose name changed to Torino FIAT, only played friendly and small unofficial competitions.
-Mazzola, unlike many of his fellow players, who had returned to play with their home teams, stayed in Turin and, together with his other teammates, and began to train and participate in some games.
+Mazzola, unlike many of his fellow players, who had returned to play with their home teams, stayed in Turin and, together with his other teammates, began to train and participate in some games.
 In the unofficial 1944 Campionato Alta Italia, Torino FIAT finished second to La Spezia.

 After the championship ended in July 1944, Mazzola and his teammates played several matches for charity.
-The league resumed in 1945, and was characterised by the Campionato Alta Italia.
+The league resumed in 1945 and was characterised by the Campionato Alta Italia.
 Mazzola contributed 16 goals to Torino's scudetto-winning formation, with five braces; the first in the third round when he scored twice against Sampierdarenese in Genoa.
 In this season, Mazzola would also begin rolling his sleeves up to mark the quarto d'ora granata ("the maroon quarter-hour") when the team needed the extra push.

 In the 1946–47 season, Mazzola was promoted to captain and finished the season as the league's top scorer with 29 goals.
 On 20 April 1946, he scored the fastest hat-trick in the history of Italian football, with three goals in three minutes against Vicenza.
 Mazzola and Loik would constitute the two points of greatest strength of the formation, with Torino winning their fourth overall Scudetto at the end of the season.